iteles/blw-baby/cloth-diapers/wash-routine.md

-  1. Many modern machines 'efficiently' don't drain the _full_ amount  of the prewash water out of the machine before starting the main wash. this is the _opposite_ of what we need - we want **all of that :poop: water drained** _before_ out main wash starts with clean water
+  1. Many modern machines 'efficiently' don't drain the _full_ amount  of the prewash water out of the machine before starting the main wash. this is the _opposite_ of what we need - we want **all of that :poop: water drained** _before_ the main wash starts with clean water
   2. Using a separate wash often uses a bit more water and is a little longer than a 'prewash' which is what we want.